microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

 }
 ```

-Behind the scenes, the code above generates an HTTP request and receives a response like below:
+Behind the scenes, the code above generates an HTTP request and receives a response like below in the case of authenticating with a certificate:

 ### Request
 ```http